 Another tip is to bold the main keyword or the whole phrase in your post if you can.

 3. Alternative text for images.

 This is a big deal.
 All websites need to be optimized for the blind and hearing impaired.
-The FTC starting suing websites in 2019 for not having the alternative text section filled out, so whatever your long-tail keyword phrase is, you want to add to the featured image and only the feature image.
+The FTC starting suing websites in 2019 for not having the alternative text section filled out, so whatever your long-tail keyword phrase is, you want to add to the featured image.

 The featured image “alternative text” field is one of the most important places to put your keyword on every single blog post you create.
 You don’t want to be like me and have to go back and add this in later, so it’s better to do it as you go.

 4. Your permalink should be the shortest version of your keyword or phrase.

 If your keyword is the entire question, then I would leave that as your permalink.
 Other experts will tell you to break it down and take out the stop words to make it shorter, but you don’t need to get that complicated all you need is the whole keyword in there.
 You don’t want the permalink to be the whole title unless it is the keyword like asking a question.